akeneo/pim-helpcenter/README.md

 Wanna pimp your article with some beautiful images?
 Go ahead!
 We love them!
 First, add your image in the `content/img` folder.
 Then, use the following line in your markdown: `![replacement-text](../img/my-image.png)`
 Images are automatically centered.
 You don't need to bother about that.
+If you have a very big image tough, it will be better to resize it to a 840px width.

 That's not enough?
 You also want to add some links to other articles?
 That's easy!
 Here: `[I want this to be a link](/articles/id-of-the-article.html)`.